How to Install and Remove Floor GraphicsMAY 4, 2021| SpeedPro

 - Applying decals: When you apply a decal, you’ll want to use a squeegee.
 This device will help to prevent any air pockets from appearing.
 Without a squeegee, people often try to use their hands, which does not provide the same level of pressure and is not as smooth, allowing for a higher chance of air pockets forming.

 - Installing graphics on vinyl or tile: When you install floor graphics on vinyl or tile, you need to take care not to install it over a tile edge or grout lines.
-These areas are dangerous for the longevity of your floor graphics, as they can house air bubbles which can then make the floor decal peel prematurely.
+These areas are dangerous for your floor graphics’ longevity, as they can house air bubbles which can then make the floor decal peel prematurely.

 - Installing graphics on wood or wood laminate: When you install wood floor decals, you should watch out for floor end joints.
 The presence of these joints will make the wood floor graphics look irregular and bumpy.